Available with Standard or Advanced license.

-As geodatabases and client software are designed to work together, it is recommended keep these versions in sync when possible.
+As geodatabases and client software are designed to work together, it is recommended that you keep these versions in sync when possible.
 As a general rule for working with various versions, ArcGIS client applications (such as ArcGIS Pro and ArcGIS Enterprise) are backward compatible when working with the trace network:

 - Later versions of ArcGIS Enterprise can share earlier versions of the trace network.